Final Score (2018 film): Plot

 Because Thompson's team failed to capture Danni, Arkady executes him.
 Knox, Faisal, and Danni ultimately discover the C4 explosives planted below the control room, and Knox alerts Steed about it.
-Given the urgency of the situation, Knox asks Cho to give him Dimitri's location in the stadium, so he can take him to en extraction point himself.
+Given the urgency of the situation, Knox asks Cho to give him Dimitri's location in the stadium, so he can take him to an extraction point himself.
 In exchange, he demands that Danni be exfiltrated with Dimitri.
 On his way, Knox encounters and fights Tatiana, ultimately escaping and finding Dimitri.
 Meanwhile, Tatiana takes Danni hostage and knocks Faisal unconscious.
 Knox fights more men and gets to the extraction point, but is reluctant to let go of Dimitri, as the latter is his only bargaining chip to get Danni back.
 In response, Cho has his men shoot at Dimitri to ensure he is not captured by Arkady.
 However, the incoming mercenaries fend off the helicopter.
 After they threaten Danni, Knox agrees to hand over Dimitri in exchange for her.
 Steed berates Cho for risking the lives of innocent people and takes control of the situation.
 A helicopter comes back and kills most of the other mercenaries, but Dimitri and Danni are captured.
-After Knox struggles with Tatiana, they both fall from a higher point in the stadium and she is fatally impaled by a pipe.
+After Knox struggles with Tatiana, they both fall from a higher point in the stadium, and she is fatally impaled by a pipe.
 Knox had managed to get and keep hold of the kill switch, but realizes it is fake; before dying, Tatiana explains that the bomb will blow up 90 minutes into the match no matter what.

 When Dimitri reunites with Arkady, Arkady vows to start the revolution again if Dimitri proves his loyalty by shooting Danni.
 But unwilling to let Arkady's madness destroy the region with another revolution, Dimitri shoots himself.
 With just a few minutes left, Faisal is able to evacuate the audience that is near the stadium's control room.
-Arkady takes control of the live broadcast holding onto Danni as Knox runs towards the control room from across the field, but he's too late and the bomb goes off, destroying the control room.
+Arkady takes control of the live broadcast, holding onto Danni as Knox runs towards the control room from across the field, but he's too late, and the bomb goes off, destroying the control room.
 But as he starts to mourn, Knox looks more closely at the frozen big screen which was not destroyed and notices a time difference in two clocks, realising that the live broadcast was pre-recorded 85 minutes into the match, and that both of them are probably alive.
-As the crowd stampedes towards exits, Knox hears Danni crying out and confronts Arkady.
-With a gun to her head, Knox tells Danni to "use her head" - she gets the hint and head butts Arkady, sending him briefly reeling and Knox kills him.
+As the crowd stampedes towards the exits, Knox hears Danni crying out and confronts Arkady.
+With a gun to her head, Knox tells Danni to "use her head" - she gets the hint and headbutts Arkady, sending him briefly reeling and Knox kills him.
 Danni reunites with her worried mother who runs to her arms, and Steed thanks Knox for his bravery.
 Knox, Danni, her mother, and Faisal (who was near the blast but managed to survive as he rescued an older woman who he had argued with earlier) leave the stadium.